 Tim is a member of St. Stephen’s Episcopal Church in Edina, Minnesota and is currently a member of its Missions Committee.
 Tim has both a BS and an MBA from the University of Minnesota.

 Jim Bizal is the President/Owner of Bizal Built, Inc. a Design/Build Residential and Commercial remodeling firm located in Minneapolis, MN.
 The company specializes in older homes that require attention to detail and custom carpentry.
 Jim’s past experience includes Sales, Design, & Project management in residential remodeling, Sr. sales associate in the Gas & Welding industry, direct sales positions, and grocery store management.
 Jim and his family attend St. Stephens’s church in Edina, MN and he has served in the following areas: Vestry, Properties committee, missions committee, confirmation sponsor, youth group mission adult leader, Johnny Apple Seed Bash fundraiser leader, & church usher.

 Jim’s volunteer commitments include: Committee chair for EpiscoBuilders/Habitat for Humanity, Board member for Voyageur’s National Park Association, and Board member for Edina Rotary.
-His involvement with Holy Cross Anglican school 12 trips to the school and helping supervise over 125 volunteers on those trips and helping set up the foundation from the first inception.
+His involvement with Holy Cross Anglican school includes leading 19 mission trips to the school since 2006 and helping supervise over 175 volunteers on those trips and helping set up the foundation from the first inception.
 Jim’s schooling background includes degrees in Sales, Management, and Computers.

 Retired Administrator, Offices of Dr. Allen Kent